emwjacobson/MCHoster/README.md

 # MCHoster

+### **NOTE: Below documentation refers to v1 of the project.
+It has not yet been updated to reflect the changes in version 2.**

+---

 ## About
 The goal of this project was to make an on demand minecraft server hosting website where users would be able to spin up servers on command.